sithiz/clone/README.md

 ## 1

-Write a *while* loop that will log in the console
+Write a *while* loop that will log the following phrase in the console 1000 times.

 ```
 'Ginger chocolate honey patties'
 ```

-1000 times.
 You can test it out with a smaller number first, such as 10, and when that works, use 1000.

 Make sure you do not run an infinite loop!
-If you do, close your Terminal.
+If you do, you may have to force-quit your browser (`⌘ + option + escape`).
 Oops!

 ## 2